This post may contain affiliate links. Read the full disclosure

 For beautiful views of Four Mile Beach, take a walk up to the lookout on Flagstaff Hill.
 There is a boardwalk, steps and then a gravel path signposted from the top of the beach.
 Alternatively, you can drive up to the lookout.

-If you weren’t planning a visit experience the best beaches in Queensland already, no doubt you will be now!
-This is just some of the standout beaches in the sunshine state and there’s a good chance you might discover your own extra favourites that haven’t even made the list too!
+If you weren’t planning a visit to experience the best beaches in Queensland already, no doubt you will be now!
+These are just some of the standout beaches in the sunshine state and there’s a good chance you might discover your own extra favourites that haven’t even made the list too!